totemorg/enums/README.md

 <a name="ENUMS.module_String..parseFile"></a>

 ### String~parseFile(path, opts, cb)
-Parse a csv/txt/json stream at the specified path:
+Parse a csv/txt/json stream at the specified path dependings on if the keys is

-	when keys = [], csv record keys are determined by the first header record; when keys = [ 'key', 'key', ...], then csv header keys were preset; when keys = null, raw text records are returned; when keys = parse(buf) function, then this function (e.g. a JSON parse) is used to parse records.
+	[] then record keys are determined by the first header record; [ 'key', 'key', ...] then header keys were preset; null then raw text records are returned; function then use to parse records.

 The file is chunked using the (newline,limit) chinkFile parameters.
 Callsback cb(record) for each record with cb(null) at end.

 **Kind**: inner method of [<code>String</code>](#ENUMS.module_String)